-In this post, we’ll be discussing a few practical ways on how you can combat and prevent remote access malware.
+In this post, we’ll be discussing a few practical ways how you can battle and prevent remote access malware.
 We’ll also give you its brief definition, and discuss how it can pose security risks to your system.

 What is Remote Access Malware?